zer0xj/autodownload-mp3-api/README.md

 ```
 GET /v1/user/{userId}/search?query={query}
 ```
-This endpoint queries YouTube for the specified string, and returns a list of results:
+This endpoint queries YouTube for the specified string and returns a list of results:
 ```
 [
   {